 - The assessment will occur via the pre agreed method (telephone or video conference) and the report will be sent to you within 7 days.

 We recognise that some clients will have an existing level of technical ability themselves or through support of others.
 For these clients a remote service will be relatively straightforward, however for others it will be more unfamiliar and will require time and support from us, both for set up and the acclimatisation, before we are in a position to maximise any therapeutic benefit.
 This is part of our role and would often contribute to part of our assessment.
 There are a variety of tools and techniques available to us to ensure the success of remotely delivered intervention.
-To find out more about how we conduct remote assessments and input see our OT Practice Online page.
+To find out more about how we conduct remote assessments and input see our Remote Services page.